lsst/dm_OCPS/doc/index.rst

 Configuration
 -------------

-Configuration is defined by `this schema <https://github.com/lsst/dm_OCPS/blob/develop/schema/OCPS.yaml>`_.
+Configuration is defined by a schema in the code.
+It consists of two required values:

+* ``url``: a URL pointing to the REST API endpoint for the back-end execution service
+* ``poll_interval``: the interval in seconds between polls for status of executing pipelines

 Configuration files live in `dm_config_ocps/OCPS <https://github.com/lsst/dm_config_ocps/tree/develop/OCPS>`_.